 - A child portion size is the size of their fist.
 A child may only need a half a sandwich – made from one slice of bread.
 A bag of crisps is an adult portion.

 - Beware of hidden sugar.
 The NHS advice is children should have less than 19g a day for children aged 4 to 6 years old (5 sugar cubes or 5 teaspoons.
 A single miniature pot of yoghurt may have up 3-4 teaspoons of sugar.

 - Sweets and chocolate are not permitted because they contain unhealthy amounts of sugar.

-- Always include some fruit or fresh vegetables but remember that grapes and small tomatoes are a very common cause of choking in children, and should be cut these in half lengthways.
+- Always include some fruit or fresh vegetables but remember that grapes and small tomatoes are a very common cause of choking in children, and these should be cut in half lengthways.